-It is important that a sufficient quantity of glycol antifreeze (minimum 22%, Refractive Index 1.356) is added to the cooling and heating circuit fluid to avoid freezing of the fluid in cooling mode.
+It is important that a sufficient quantity of glycol antifreeze (minimum 22%, Refractive index 1.356) is added to the cooling and heating circuit fluid to avoid freezing of the fluid in cooling mode.
+Failure to do this will invalidate the warranty.